recap-conf/plugin-workshop-java/readme.md

 ## Spring Boot Auto Configuration for the handler class

-Use Spring Boot autoconfiguration to register the handler automatically as soon the dependency is added to the pom.xml.
+Use [Spring Boot auto configuration](https://docs.spring.io/spring-boot/reference/using/auto-configuration.html) to register the handler automatically as soon the dependency is added to the pom.xml of the base application.

 ## Implement the handler

 Write the handler.
+In contrast to the node.js implementation there is no dedicated registration per relevant entity at startup of the application.
+The handler needs to run for all services and all entities and detects at runtime if an entity is annotated and needs to be processed accordingly.

 Use the following resources as a reference:

+* https://cap.cloud.sap/docs/java/event-handlers/ At the core this task is about writing a generic event handler for a CAP Java application.
+Thus the event handler documentation is the foundation for this.
 * https://cap.cloud.sap/docs/java/reflection-api You use the reflection API to introspect the application's CDS model in order to find relevant entities and elements.
 * https://cap.cloud.sap/docs/java/cds-data In the handler, you need to traverse the data in the result and act according to the information you discovered in the CDS model.

-## Install the handler to the local Maven repo
+## Install the Handler to the Local Maven Repository

+Once the plugin is ready it can be consumed in the base application.
 In order to consume the new plugin from e.g. the Incidents App you need to install it to the local Maven repo.
 The `source:jar` goal adds the source code to the jar as well.
 You might need it for debugging. 😈

 ```
 mvn source:jar install
 ```

+## Add the Plugin to the Base Application

+The plugin is now ready to use.
+The base application's model can be extended and the plugin needs to be added to the list of dependencies.

-## Adjust the model of the target application
+### Adjust the Model of the Base Application

-Clone the Incidents App for Java: https://github.com/recap-conf/incidents-app-java
+Change to the incidents-app-java folder:

 Create a `criticality.cds file` in the `db` module and paste the following content: